 - uniques with escorts you can’t dominate;

 - monsters at shallow depth.
-Drops for any given monster get better the deeper you go.
+The drops for any given monster get better the deeper you go.
 Killing a novice mage at dl 1 generally gives nothing; at dl 20 he’s likely to drop something worth hundreds of gold.
 Wormtongue has, on average, a noticeably better drop at dl 20 than dl 10;

 What to avoid

 Anything that can kill you in a single turn.
+A bit further, but still early on it might also include:

 Plan to go deep